BurakCANKURT/wifi-3d-positioning-project/README.md

 This approach was documented transparently to reflect the decisions taken throughout the project.
 ---
+## 📄 Data Disclaimer:
+The datasets used in this project were provided by my university professor solely for educational purposes.
+These datasets are not publicly distributed and are used here for demonstration and academic showcase only.

+---
 ## 📌 What I Learned

 - Working with **multi-output regression models** for predicting 3D positions (x, y, z coordinates) from WiFi signal data.